sloan-holzman/simon/feedback.md

 You did meet all the technical requirements and the bonuses, I would have really liked to see you using a more object-oriented approach to your project.
 This would have been a really great opportunity to use classes.

+Additionally, all your code is on the `gh-pages` branch and it appears that your master branch has grown stale (i.e. behind the latest updates).
+This is a bad practice.
+You want to think of you master branch as the main branch and it should always be up to date with "production" (i.e. the final/stable version of your codebase).
+You probably shouldn't commit directly to gh-pages, instead commit to master or a feature-branch and merge your changes when you're ready to deploy.

 ## Code Quality:

 > Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
 Did you comment your code?